 A good VPN:

 - Hides your IP address

 - Encrypts data transfers to protect your data

 Let’s delve deeper into how to set up a VPN on Windows 10.

 How to Manually Add and Connect to a VPN on Windows 10

-Most premier providers of VPN services have an intuitive Windows 10 application that allows every user to set up a connection with ease.
+Most premier providers of VPN services have an intuitive Windows 10 application that allows every user to set up a connection quickly.
 In case you’re using a VPN service without a provider, here’s how to manually configure your VPN.

-You’ll need a VPN service, as you need the required information to make a connection.
+You’ll need a VPN service, as you need the required information to connect.

 TIP: Whatever you do, avoid the PPTP protocol at all times.
 Instead, try to find the most secure protocol available.